American football rules: Rule changes

-Prior to the 2010–11 playoffs, the overtime winner was simply the first team to score any points; however, the rules were changed to reduce the advantage obtained by the team that won the overtime coin toss.
-Under the prior rules, the team that won the coin toss would usually elect to receive the ball, then gain just enough yardage to win the game by kicking a field goal without the other team ever touching the ball.
-The coin toss winner won approximately 60% of overtime games under that rule, rather than the 50% which would be expected by random chance.
+Before the 2010–11 playoffs, the overtime winner was simply the first team to score any points; however, the rules were changed to reduce the advantage obtained by the team that won the overtime coin toss.
+Under the prior rules, the team that won the coin toss would usually elect to receive the ball and then gain just enough yardage to win the game by kicking a field goal without the other team ever touching the ball.
+The coin toss winner won approximately 60% of overtime games under that rule, rather than the 50% expected by random chance.